antixenoinitiative/axiwiki/Ace-Rank-Rework.md

 1. You can use any gauss configuration you want (ammo efficiency rating will auto-adjust)
 2. You can reload and/or synth as few or as many times you want
 3. You can use flak or not use flak - entirely up to you
-4. You can use beams, TV or otherwise, is ok, so long as you don't specifically use them as a means to do significant damage to the goids hull at the end of the fight (use of beams to stay cool for sub-minute periods is ok)
+4. You can use beams, TV or otherwise, so long as you don't specifically use them as a means to do significant damage to the goids hull at the end of the fight (use of beams to stay cool for sub-minute periods is ok)
 4. You're welcome to use a repair build, noting any hull repaired must be factored into the scoring submission calculation

 ### The known, and accepted, limitations of the new Ace rank